gklyne/I-D/app/app.md

 Below are some recommendations:

 1. _Sandboxing_, when independently interpreting resources in an archive, the authority SHOULD be a
  UUID v4 {{RFC4122}} created with a suitable random number generator {{RFC4086}}.
  This ensures with high probablity that the app base URI is globally unique.
 An application MAY choose to reuse a previously assigned UUID that is associated with the archive.
 2. _Location-based_, for referencing resources in an archive accessed at a particular URL, the authority SHOULD be generated as a name-based UUID v5 {{RFC4122}}; that is based on the SHA1 concatination of the URL namespace `6ba7b811-9dad-11d1-80b4-00c04fd430c8` (as UUID bytes) and the ASCII bytes of the particular URL.
 It is NOT RECOMMENDED to use this approach with a file URI {{RFC8089}} without a fully qualified `host` name.
-3._Hash-based_, for referencing resources in an archive as a particular bytestream, independent of its location, the authority SHOULD be a checksum of the archive bytes.
+3. _Hash-based_, for referencing resources in an archive as a particular bytestream, independent of its location, the authority SHOULD be a checksum of the archive bytes.
 The checksum MUST be expressed according to {{RFC6920}}'s `alg-val` production, and SHOULD use the `sha-256` algorithm.
 It is NOT RECOMMENDED to use truncated hash methods.

 The generic `authority` production MAY be used for extensions if the above mechanisms are not suitable.